jadecobra/python_tdd_exercises/INDENTATION_ERROR.md

 ```
 fix the offending lines until all tests are green.

-## How to solve the IndentationError for functions
+## Solve the IndentationError for functions

 let us add more tests, this time indentation errors with functions *noting the difference in spacing*